jake-young-dev/mcr/README.md

 )

 func main() {
-	//create new client with minecraft server address and nonmandatory options if the default values need to be changed client := mcr.NewClient(os.Getenv("rcon_address"))
+	//create new client with minecraft server address and nonmandatory options if the default values, like port, need to be changed client := mcr.NewClient(os.Getenv("rcon_address"))

 	//connect to server and authenticate with password